 - Refer the case to a Medical Practitioners Tribunal (MPTS) hearing

-We close about 80% of cases following an investigation with no action or with advice given to the doctor.
-We take some form of action in just under 10% of cases and we refer about 10% to the MPTS.
+We close about 72% of cases following an investigation with no action or with advice given to the doctor, and we refer a small amount to the MPTS.

 Alex from our investigations team commented:

 We actively encourage doctors under investigation to talk to us and share information during the process.
 This helps to speed up the investigation, which eases the burden on the doctor and patient, but also as way to explain whether they have taken steps to prevent this happening again.